 72 Hours in Paris: An Art & Food Itinerary

-There’s no denying that Paris is the most mesmerizing place.
-There's nothing quite like walking around the streets of Paris – the architecture is incredible, the culture is distinct and the people are so, so Parisian that you just feel transported into a very distinct place.
-There's simply nothing like walking around Paris and embracing the romantic energy of the destination.
+There’s no denying that Paris, France is the most mesmerizing place.
+There's nothing quite like walking around its streets and venturing out of typical tourist areas like Trocadero.
+Every time feels like the first time – the architecture is incredible, the culture is distinct and the people are so, so Parisian that you just feel transported into a very distinct place.
+There's simply nothing like a walking tour around the beating heart of Paris to embrace the romantic energy of the destination.

 The Fora Difference